Corporate Development (Corp Dev)

 In practice, this means that Corp Dev teams prefer to hire investment bankers who have worked in relevant industry groups.

-It’s rare to break into Corporate Development just out of undergrad, although it can be done (refer to the linked article).
+It’s rare to break into Corporate Development just out of undergrad, although it is sometimes possible, especially at startups and younger companies without well-established CD teams.

 Check out our in-depth article on Corporate Development Recruiting for more details of how to ace your interviews and get hired.